-Hackers will utilize social engineering many times because the human weakness factor is so much easier to penetrate than the network weaknesses.
+Hackers often employ social engineering techniques because the human weakness factor is much easier to penetrate than the network weaknesses.
 Many times hackers “win” when it comes to the battle because they are not limited by time or lack of motivation.
 Whereas the normal IT Director goes home at 5 or 6pm, the hacker will work 24 hours a day to accomplish his/her goal.
 After they have spent the time and due diligence to research every aspect of the target they can launch an all-out attack on the human infrastructure that can literally devastate a company in a matter of minutes.
-Obtaining personal information, password, remote user accounts and more the hacker will then use this information to launch a technology attack on the target.
+Obtaining personal information, passwords, remote user accounts and more, the hacker will then use this information to launch a technology attack on the target.

-We have collected just a small sampling of examples from the internet to show how devastating or how easy these attacks are and what can the consequences be.
+We have collected just a small sampling of examples from the internet to show how easy it can be for hackers to implement these attacks and how devastating the consequences can be.

 This older story found on the CNET shows just how seemingly useless information can lead to an attack.

 An AOL tech support member was called and the attacker spoke with him for over 1 hour.
 During the call the attacker mentioned that his car was for sale.
 Using rapport building skills and a friendly voice he gained trust with the AOL employee quickly.
 The AOL employee showed interest in the attacker’s car.
 The attacker sent the support rep an email with a photo.
 Instead of sending a photo though, he sent a back-doored exploit that busted through the AOL firewall giving the attacker access to AOL’s internal network.
 Before he was stopped he had accessed over 200 accounts gaining all their personal information.

 Fluffi Bunni was an extreme group of underground hackers that combined social engineering and hacking skills to wreak havoc on companies.